faruk-guler/Linera/README.md

 # Linera - Local File Sharing

-Linera is a lightweight, high-performance tool for sharing files over your local network.
+Linera is a lightweight, high-performance, open-source tool for sharing files over your local network.
 It compiles into a single executable, requiring no installation and featuring a robust Windows GUI.

 ![Linera Main Interface](img/linera_main.JPG)
 ![Linera Main Interface](img/gui-linea.JPG)